 Due to the distance (0.28 miles) of the well from KOP 9, its texture would not attract attention against the expansive landscape.
 However, the top of the drill rig derrick (which would be from 30 to 70 feet above the ground surface, depending on the rig used) would rise high above the existing landscape such that the structure's tall mass, vertical lines, and dark colors would be backdropped by the sky's uniform mass, lack of lines, and blue to white colors.
 The degree of contrast between well 16-9 and the existing environment from KOP 9 would be moderate.
 The moderate contrast to the existing environment would attract the attention of passing motorists on Highway 20 but would not dominate the view of the casual observer.
-Because the Class III objective for the area allows for contrasts that may attract attention but should not dominate the view of the casual observer, well 16-9 would be consistent with VRM objectives from KOP 9.
-In addition, because well 16-9 would be a temporary feature in the landscape, the existing landscape would eventually be restored to the existing views.
+Because the Class III objective for the area allows for contrasts that may attract attention but should not dominate the view of the casual observer, well 16-9 would be a temporary feature in the landscape, the existing landscape would eventually be restored to the existing views.

 While the effects of the well rig would be temporary, the modifications to access road AR-B would be permanent.
 Roadway improvements to AR-B (widening of the roadway from 10 feet to a total width of 20 feet) would be visible to the observer.
 As stipulated in Section 2.5.1 above, any roads visible from Highway 20 would be improved using earth-toned materials to minimize contrast with the warm tans and browns of the existing road and the surrounding vegetation's tans and greens.
-The degree of color contrast between the improvements to AR-B and the existing environment would be weak.
-The texture of the improved road would include medium and fine grains instead of the mixture of coarse and fine grains in the existing road, which would represent a moderate contrast.
+The degree of color contrast between the improved road would include medium and fine grains instead of the mixture of coarse and fine grains in the existing road, which would represent a moderate contrast.